 This frittata is filled with winter and spring produce, creamy sweet potatoes, earthy beets, and all of the nutritious green tops.
 I love cooking radishes, it reduces their pungency and brings out their natural sweetness.

-1 bunch golden or chioggia* beets with greens -or- 1-2 loose beets plus 1 small bunch chard
+1 bunch golden or chioggia* beets with greens -or- 1-2 loose beets plus 1 3-4 de-stemmed chard leaves

 1 bunch radishes with greens